AceOfSpades-1710/AI-Customer-Support-Bot/README.md

 }
 ```

-##Usage
+## Usage

-Run the Application:
+1. **Run the Application**:
    python3 app.py

-Access the Bot:
+2. **Access the Bot**:

-Open your browser and go to http://127.0.0.1:5000/.
+- Open your browser and go to [http://127.0.0.1:5000/](http://127.0.0.1:5000/).
-Start chatting!
+- Start chatting!
 Use the "+ New Chat" button to begin a new session.

-Test Features:
+3. **Test Features**:

-Say "My name is Alice" and later "What is my name?" to test memory.
+- Say "My name is Alice" and later "What is my name?" to test memory.
-Ask "How to fix my spaceship?" to trigger escalation.
+- Ask "How to fix my spaceship?" to trigger escalation.
-Switch sessions via the sidebar to see stored history.
+- Switch sessions via the sidebar to see stored history.

-##Project Structure
+## Project Structure

 AI Customer Care Bot/
 ├── app.py          # Flask backend with Groq integration
 ├── database.py     # Database operations for Neon Postgres